arekbee/freeflora.net/README.md

 sudo nano /etc/dhcp/dhcpd.conf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a *#* before, so we will comment it out of the configuration:
+Add a *#* before, so we will comment it in the configuration and ignore the lines:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #option domain-name "example.org";
 #option domain-name-servers ns1.example.org, ns2.example.org;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And remove the *#* for:
+To activate a line in the configuration, remove the *#* in the line:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 authoritative;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the end of the file add these lines (you can copy and paste it in your ssh client):
+And at the end of the file add these lines (you can copy and paste it in your ssh client):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 subnet 192.168.42.0 netmask 255.255.255.0 {